sreehariskumar/Wordpress-Installation-via-Bastion-Server-using-Terraform/README.md

 Create a terraform code to:
 - Create a VPC with 2 public subnets and 1 private subnet
 - Create an Internet Gateway & NAT Gateway
-- Import a key to AWS login to the server
+- Import a locally created SSH key to AWS login to the server
 - Create security groups with custom rules
 - Launch bastion server and frontend server in the public subnet and a backend server in private subnet
 - Create private hosted zone and a record pointing to the private ip of the backend instance